 2750 W Lyndon B Johnson Freeway, Irving 75063

 Unlike baseball, strikes are good thing at Pinstack, with modern, state-of-the-art bowling lanes.
 But that’s not all that’s under Pinstack’s 45,000 sq. ft. roof – LED Rock Climbing Wall, bumper cars, video games, laser tag and maze, plus a full-service restaurant offering a chef-inspired menu featuring local and regional cuisine and a full bar.

 370 West Las Colinas Boulevard #120, Irving 75039

-No better way to practice your fastball – or splitter – than to get in some good, old fashion axe throwing.
+No better way to practice your fastball – or splitter – than to get in some good, old-fashioned axe throwing.
 Sometime in the last few years this has become a thing, and at Stumpy’s, they’ll give you lessons if needed, then let you at it.
 Think darts, with hatchets.
 Light snacks, beer, wine and non-alcoholic beverages sold.

 Been There, Done That, Lost the Shirt

 This isn’t exactly our first World Series rodeo.
 Our mighty Texas Rangers hosted games in 2010 and 2011.
 As a sports junkie, I was fortunate enough to attend both series and unfortunate enough to see the bad guys hoist the Commissioner’s Trophy – Game 5 vs San Francisco in 2010 (pictured with Visit Irving’s VP of Sales & Services and longtime BFF Lori Fojtasek); and Games 6 and 7 in St Louis.
 That one hurt.
 If you’re one of the lucky few who gets to attend a game(s) this year – or even if your team is still playing – enjoy the ride.
 They don’t come around often.